-By Gina Gibson, Fraser Sensory Inclusion Specialist and Pam Dewey • sensory tools, sensory friendly classrooms, inclusive classrooms, sensory ideas for teacher, sensory classrooms, sensory tools for autism, sensory tools for kids with autism, sensory bin, sensory sensitivity, sensory play, sensory bin for kids, autism, autism spectrum, neurodiversity, neurodivergent • January 06, 2022
+By Fraser Sensory Supports and Training Manager Gina Brady and Pam Dewey • sensory tools, sensory friendly classrooms, inclusive classrooms, sensory ideas for teacher, sensory classrooms, sensory tools for autism, sensory tools for kids with autism, sensory bin, sensory sensitivity, sensory play, sensory bin for kids, autism, autism spectrum, neurodiversity, neurodivergent • August 27, 2024

-Children with autism often have sensory processing sensitivities, but children with anxiety, depression, ADHD or various other conditions may also struggle with sensory processing.
-Sensory sensitivities can make things like bright lights, loud noises or new smells feel overwhelming.
-When exposed to these things, kids with sensory sensitivities may have an overreaction, or an under-reaction or emotional withdrawal
+Children with autism often have sensory processing differences, but children with anxiety, depression, ADHD or various other conditions may also struggle with sensory processing.
+Sensory differences can make things like bright lights, loud noises or new smells feel overwhelming.
+When exposed to these things, kids with sensory differences may have an overreaction, or an under-reaction or emotional withdrawal.

-Here are a few easy and relatively inexpensive ideas to support students with sensory processing sensitivities and make your classroom more inclusive.
+Here are a few easy and relatively inexpensive ideas to support students with sensory processing differences and make your classroom more inclusive.

 Design a calming environment

-Kids with sensory sensitivities are often overwhelmed by too much sensory input, so limiting stimulation in their environment is important.
+Kids with sensory differences are often overwhelmed by too much sensory input, so limiting stimulation in their environment is important.
 Avoid using too many bright colors in your classroom.
-Fraser Sensory Inclusion Specialist Gina Gibson also recommends eliminating unnecessary wall décor.
+Fraser Sensory Supports and Training Manager Gina Brady also recommends eliminating unnecessary wall décor.
 Unless an inspirational poster has a specific purpose, consider eliminating it.
 Overhead fluorescent lighting can be too bright, and the buzzing sound it makes can be overwhelming.
 Add fluorescent light covers to filter the light.
 Or turn off the overhead lights and use lamps or string lights instead.
 When natural lighting is available, use that as your main light source.

 Having an organized space is also helpful.
 Try to make sure all your classroom tools have a designated, labeled place for storage, whenever possible.

-When kids have sensory processing sensitivities, they sometimes become overwhelmed by sensory input.
-You can help students recalibrate by creating a take-a-break space in your classroom.
-In a corner or another quiet area, remove items from the walls and eliminate distractions.
-Give students seating options like a bean bag or floor cushion.
+When kids have sensory processing differencess, they sometimes become overwhelmed by sensory input.
+You can help students recalibrate by creating calming corner in your classroom.
+You can take one corner of the classroom and provide comfortable seating options like a bean bag chair or floor pillows.
 You can also include fidgets or noise-canceling headphones.
-The main criteria is the space is a quiet place where they can calm their senses.
+Some calming corners utilize dividers or curtains to provide a partial visual barrier from the rest of the classroom.
+The goal of the space is to provide a calm environment for students to hit the reset button, so they can get back to their learning activities.

 Provide a variety of seating options